segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe/index.md

 ### Segment session

-Ripe will use the `userId`, `anonymous` and `groupId` set in Segment and our SDK keeps track of the current ids.
+Ripe will use the `userId`, `anonymous` and `groupId` set in Segment and the Ripe SDK keeps track of the current ids.

+{% endcomment %}